Dog meat consumption in South Korea: History

+Recent history

-In 2019, fewer than 100 restaurants served dog meat in Seoul (out of over 520,000 restaurants in Greater Seoul), as the numbers have continued to decline each year.
+In 2019, fewer than 100 restaurants served dog meat in Seoul (out of over 520,000 restaurants in Greater Seoul), and the numbers have continued to decline each year.
 Some restaurants are reporting declines in consumption of 20–30% per year.
 A 2022 Chosun Ilbo report found that customers of the dog meat market tended to be foreigners or elderly (above 70 years old).

-In 2017-2019 all major dog meat markets had shut down across South Korea, mainly due to declining sales.
-In 2021, the last major dog meat market remaining is shutting down in Daegu.
+By 2019 all major dog meat markets had shut down across South Korea, mainly due to declining sales.
+In 2021, the last major dog meat market remaining shut down in Daegu.

 On November 21, 2018, South Korea closed the country's main dog slaughterhouse, known as Taepyeong-dong.
 The slaughterhouse was located in Seongnam.
-The Seongnam city council, which voted in 2013 to close the slaughterhouse, will turn the area into a community park.
+The Seongnam city council, which voted in 2013 to close the slaughterhouse, planned to turn the area into a community park.

 Most Korean Buddhists consider eating any kind of meat or dairy as a moral offense.
-Catholic Koreans tend to consume dog meat at a higher frequency than other religions in Korea.
+Catholic South Koreans tend to consume dog meat at a higher frequency than other religions in South Korea.
 In general, the rise of Christianity has contributed to the rise in meat consumption of all types throughout East Asia.

 While the consumption of dog meat has declined greatly, the excess of dogs from puppy mills of the pet industry and the growing population of dogs in shelters have emerged as much greater problems.
-Over the past decade there have been repeated campaigns by Korean animal welfare and government agencies to adopt abandoned and mixed breed dogs.
+During the 2010s there were repeated campaigns by Korean animal welfare and government agencies to adopt abandoned and mixed-breed dogs.